Ottawa's Bygone Buildings

 To view the online map, click on the image below:

-There is also an alphabetical list of the buildings.
+There is also a list of the buildings.

 The location of each building is based on the 1912 Fire Insurance map sheets found at Library & Archives Canada .
 Each sheet was georeferenced using software QGIS, GDAL and Google Earth.
 To download a KMZ file of one of the fire insurance plans, please go to the Fire Insurance Plans page.

 Since all historic information is based on the 1912 insurance maps, no buildings demolished prior to 1912 will be included in the KML file.

 Photos of buildings have been collected from sites on the Internet.
 Click on the source link below the photos to navigate to their source.

 This project is on-going so please visit this site in the future as the KML file will be updated whenever possible.